everscale-org/docs/src/spec/10-abi.md

 ### Data

 This section covers the contract global public variables.
-Data is typically used when deploying multiple identical contract with the same deployer keys.
+Data is typically used when deploying multiple identical contracts with the same deployer keys.
 It affects the contract address, and thus varying data results in unique addresses for identical contracts.

 ```json5
 {